hkartt/Adhan-Bot/README.md

 ## Functions
 - `/help`: The command to fall back on when you do not understand what a command does or want to find out the functionality of the bot.
 Returns an embed of functions and their descriptions.
-- `/location <city> <country>`: Set <city> and <country> parameters for the server.
+- `/location <city> <country>`: Set \<city\> and \<country\> parameters for the server.
 These parameters are passed into an API to fetch relevant prayer data for that location.
-- `/method <method>`: Set <method> parameter between 'Hanafi' and 'other'.
+- `/method <method>`: Set \<method\> parameter between 'Hanafi' and 'other'.
 If not called, the juristic prayer method would be defaulted to 'other'.
 - `/prayertimes`: Return an embed listing the prayer and its respective prayer time. /location command is required as a prerequisite.
 - `/nextprayer`: Returns the time and name of the prayer that is next to occur based on server time. /location command is required as a prerequisite.
+- `/notify`: Toggle notification settings.
+Toggles between: Tagging all users to notify of latest prayer / Staying silent on each prayer time.